salesforce/lwc-rfcs/text/0000-wire-reform.md

+---
+title: Wire reform
+status: draft
+created_at: July 1, 2019
+updated_at: November 4, 2019
+---

+# Wire reform

+This RFC describes the way to decouple the wire service from LWC entirely, and implement reactive tracking for wired configuration and wired methods.

+## State

 - Start Date: 2019-08-01
 - RFC PR: https://github.com/salesforce/lwc-rfcs/pull/14
 - Lightning Web Component Issue: (leave this empty)

-# Summary

-This RFC describes the way to decouple the wire service from LWC entirely, and implement reactive tracking for wired configuration and wired methods.

 # Motivations